lightningnetwork/lnd/macaroons/README.md

 * `TimeoutConstraint`: Set a timeout in seconds after which the macaroon is no longer valid.
-  This constraint can be set by adding the parameter `--macaroontimeout xy` to the `lncli` command.
+  This constraint can be set by adding the parameter `--timeout xy` to the `lncli` command.
 * `IPLockConstraint`: Locks the macaroon to a specific IP address.
   This constraint can be set by adding the parameter `--macaroonip a.b.c.d` to